We have updated our Privacy Policy. Please review to learn more. By continuing to use our services, you agree to these updates.

 Sen. Ted Kennedy had a discussion with then-Maj.
 Paris Davis during a visit to Vietnam, circa late 1960s.
 (Davis Family/U.S. Army)

-The month after his heroic rescue of the fuel truck driver, Davis commanded what would become a 19-hour raid and a fight for survival.
-On June 18, Davis led an A-Team of 90 men to hit what they thought was a Viet Cong camp.
-But, it turned out to be a group of 4,000 North Vietnamese regulars.
+The month after his heroic rescue of the fuel-truck driver, Davis commanded what became a 19-hour raid and a fight for survival.
+On June 18, Davis led an A-team of 80 men to hit what they thought was a Viet Cong camp.
+But it turned out to be 4,000 North Vietnamese regulars.
 In 1965, it was rare for U.S. troops to come across conventional soldiers.
 Still, Davis and his men hit and hit hard.

 “We were stacking bodies the way you do canned goods in a grocery store,” Davis said of the raid.

-It was during that raid that Davis was wounded by enemy gunfire and grenade shrapnel.
-He wasn’t the only one who got hit.
-Two of his men, Billy Waugh and Robert Brown, were gravely wounded.
-Waugh was hit in the knee, foot, ankle, and head, and so was Brown.
+During that raid, Davis was wounded by enemy gunfire and grenade shrapnel.
+Two of his men, Billy Waugh and Robert Brown, also were gravely wounded.
+Waugh sustained wounds to the knee, foot, ankle, and head, and so did Brown.

 “Sir, I’m just not gonna leave.
-I still have an American out there,” was Davis’ reply.
-Refusing to abandon his men, Davis disobeyed the order.
+I still have an American out there,” Davis replied, disobeying the order.
 Another Green Beret on the raid, Ron Deis, recalled Davis’ commitment to his men.
-“Captain Davis refused and said, ‘No, I’m not leaving while I still have men out on the field,'” he emotionally recalled.
+“Capt.
+Davis refused and said, ‘No, I’m not leaving while I still have men out on the field,'” he emotionally recalled.

 During the fighting, Waugh became separated from the team and lost consciousness.
-He was stripped naked and left for dead by the North Vietnamese.
+The North Vietnamese stripped him naked and left him for dead.
 Davis, with the help of Sgt.
-First Class John Reinburg, carried Waugh to a hill where they could be extracted by helicopter.
-As Reinburg crested the hill above Davis and Waugh, he stood up to catch his breath.
+First Class John Reinberg, carried Waugh to a hill where they could be extracted by helicopter.
+As Reinberg crested the hill above Davis and Waugh, he stood to catch his breath.
 As soon as he did, he was shot twice and fell.
-With Reinberg dead, the wounded Davis carried Waugh by himself on his shoulders to the Huey and got him out of there.
+With Reinberg dead, the wounded Davis carried Waugh on his shoulders to the Huey and got him out of there.

 “I only have to close my eyes to vividly recall the gallantry of this individual,” he wrote.